mauriciofsnts/hermes/README.md

 # the fastest bot

-my first disorder bot made in golang
+my first discord bot made in golang